LynnAmsbury/TriviaGame/README.md

 ## Specs:

-The quiz form has multiple choice and true/false options, and the player may not pick more than one answer per question.
+The quiz form has both multiple choice and true/false options, and the player may not pick more than one answer per question.

 ![quiz page](assets/images/quiz_page_blank.png)